Breadcrumb

 Overview

 Birth control is any method used to prevent pregnancy.
-Another word for birth control is contraception (say "kon-truh-SEP-shun").
+Another word for birth control is contraception.

 If you have sex without birth control, there is a chance that you could get pregnant.
 This is true even if you have not started having periods yet or you are getting close to menopause.

 The only sure way to prevent pregnancy is to not have sex.
-But finding a good method of birth control you can use every time can help you avoid an unplanned pregnancy.
+But finding a good method of birth control that you are comfortable with can help you avoid an unplanned pregnancy.

 There are many different kinds of birth control.
 Each has pros and cons.
 Learning about all the methods will help you find one that is right for you.

-- Barrier methods include condoms, diaphragms, and sponges.
-In general, these do not prevent pregnancy as well as IUDs or hormonal methods do.
-Barrier methods must be used every time you have sex.
-Diaphragms are not widely available in Canada.
-Buying the necessary spermicidal jelly to use with the diaphragm is difficult.
+- Barrier methods generally do not prevent pregnancy as well as IUDs or hormonal methods do.
+Barrier methods include condoms, diaphragms, cervical caps, and sponges.
+You must use barrier methods every time you have sex.

-- Natural family planning (also called fertility awareness) can work if you and your partner are very careful.
-You will need to keep good records so you know when you are fertile.
-And during times when you are fertile, you will need to skip sex or use a barrier method.
+- Natural family planning can work if you and your partner are careful and you have a regular ovulation cycle.
+You will need to keep records so you know when you are most likely to become pregnant (you are fertile).
+And during times you are fertile, you will need to not have sex or to use a barrier method.
+Natural family planning is also known as fertility awareness and the rhythm method.

 - Permanent birth control (sterilization) gives you lasting protection against pregnancy.
 A man can have a vasectomy, or a woman can have her tubes tied (tubal ligation).
 But this is only a good choice if you are sure that you don't want any (or any more) children.